sdias/win-10-virtual-desktop-enhancer/README.md

 A new tray icon will be available.
 It indicates the number of the current desktop (1-9).
 If you click on it the desktop management screen is displayed.

 The icons have white text over black background.
-An inverted color scheme (black text over whithe background) is also available.
+An inverted color scheme (black text over white background) is also available.

 To change between both, go into the "icons" folder and extract either the "white.zip" or "black.zip" files, replacing any existing files.
 You can also use custom icons, by copying them into this folder and renaming them "1.ico" through "9.ico".